ajvideira/rocketseat-ignite-reactjs-gorestaurant/README.md

 ## 💻 Project

-Go Restaurant is a app to manage your restaurant plates.
+Go Restaurant is an app to manage your restaurant plates.
 This is the fourth challenge of ReactJS track of Ignite course from [Rocketseat](https://rocketseat.com.br/).

 ## :hammer_and_wrench: Features